mongoosejs/sample-apps/typescript-express-reviews/README.md

 ## Prerequisites

-To run or test this app, have either a stargate running *_OR_* start an AstraDB instance on https://astra.datastax.com/
+To run or test this app, have either a Stargate instance running *_OR_* start an AstraDB instance on https://astra.datastax.com/

 ## Testing
-Update ASTRA_URI OR the STARGATE_* variables in the .env.test file and then run below
+Update ASTRA_URI *_OR_* the STARGATE_* variables in the .env.test file and then run below

 ```sh
 npm run start